Bill Swartley

-William 'Bill' Swartley (1927–1979) was an American psychologist who pioneered the primal integration mode of personal exploration.
+William Swartley (1927–1979) was an American psychologist who pioneered the primal integration mode of personal exploration.

 Education

 Swartley was educated at Haverford College, The University of Tübingen, the Jung Institute of Zurich, the California Institute of Integral Studies, the University of the Pacific, and during significant time spent in India.
 He authored a master's thesis in 1954, at the Faculty of the American Academy of Asian Studies, College of the Pacific, in Stockton, California.
 The title of the thesis is: The Relation of the Concept of the Function of the Analytical Psychologist and the Function of the "Guru" or Spiritual Guide of Hinduism.
 The thesis includes much about the psychology of Carl Gustav Jung.

 Life

 Born in 1927 in the United States, Swartley was the founder of the Centers for the Whole Person in Philadelphia, Mays Landing, NJ, New York, Toronto, and London.
 He was also a founder, in 1973, of the International Primal Association and was its first Executive Secretary.
 He was active in the American Psychological Association and promoted international cooperation in psychology in his workshops throughout North America and Europe.

 Swartley developed 'Primal Integration' starting from about 1962.
 He summarized this development as follows: